With the success of the 2015 Pumpkin Ball, Quakertown Alive! accomplished everything that we planned for in the improvement of our downtown.

 Park trees were decorated with twinkle lights in memory of our Shirley Errickson.
 The Errickson Family lit up the Triangle Park in honor of Shirley.
 Purchased with the lights, we added 2 lighted arches with more to come in 2017.
 We also continued with the three season changes of flowers for the pole plants.

 - Quakertown Alive! and the Borough of Quakertown celebrated the inclusion of the Quakertown Historic District in the National Register of Historic Places on April 20, 2011.

 - Purchased a $6000 three-tier decorative fountain for the town center park.

-- Over $2.7 million has been raised for the continuing Streetscapes Project since 1998.
+- Over $2.7 million has been raised and implemented in Phase One of the continuing Streetscapes Project since 1998.